General / Genetic Requests

 Data release forms for general requests are available from the Registry by contacting the Office Administrator via email.

-The N.Ireland Cancer Registry now operates an administrative fee recovery policy for the most up-to-date version click this link.
+The N.Ireland Cancer Registry now operates an Research Access Policy and Cost Recovery for the most up-to-date version click this link.

 A Cancer Genetics Service Nurse extracts data for Northern Ireland referrals only (approximately 80% of total) from the NICR database and is responsible for targets regarding requests turnaround time for Northern Ireland requests.
 This arrangement was commended in the peer review of the Registry.